 Installing the core library

 The aim of this section is to help you to install preCICE on your system.
 Depending on your system and your requirements, this process may vary greatly in complexity.
-To find the right method for you, follow this decision graph, or simply read on!
+To find the right method for you, follow this decision graph, or read on!

 Note that preCICE is much more than the core library.
 To find out which library, bindings, adapters, and tutorials versions work together, have a look at the preCICE distribution.